Muhammad-Ismaeel/HanwenIsmaeelIDAssignment/README.md

 Website works in general - homepage slightly unattractive, interactive map works the way it's supposed to, sending user to MFA website, Statistics display is ugly and needs changing.

 Test done on 10/02/2023
+Website generally looks better with the lottie animation at homepage as well as the statistics being displayed more clearly.
+Moreover, all functions that were desired to be completed were completed.

 ## Credits